himanshuramteke/Real-Estate-Clone/README.md

-# Real Estate Website Clone
+# Real EState Website Clone
 This is a dummy website of Real Estate which is built using HTML and CSS.

 ## Technologies used